samikshya-db/databricks-jdbc/NEXT_CHANGELOG.md

 - **Configurable SQL validation in isValid()**: Added `EnableSQLValidationForIsValid` connection property to control whether `isValid()` method executes an actual SQL query for server-side validation.
 Default value is 0.
 - Implement multi-row INSERT batching optimization for prepared statements to improve performance when executing large batches of INSERT operations.
 - Implement lazy/incremental fetching for columnar results when using Databricks JDBC in Thrift mode without Arrow support.
 The change modifies the behavior from buffering entire result sets in memory to maintaining only a limited number of rows at a time, reducing peak heap memory usage and preventing OutOfMemory errors.
+- Added support for Discovery URL in U2M in AWS and GCP

 ### Updated
-- Databricks SDK dependency upgraded to latest version 0.60.0
+- Databricks SDK dependency upgraded to latest version 0.64.0

 ### Fixed
 - Integrated Azure U2M flow into driver for improved stability.